Chezlui/CodePath-InstagramPhotoViewer/README.md

 The following **bonus** features are implemented:

-* [ ] Show last 2 comments for each photo
-* [ ] Allow user to view all comments for an image within a separate activity or dialog fragment
+* [x] Allow user to view all comments for an image within a separate activity or dialog fragment
 * [ ] Allow video posts to be played in full-screen using the VideoView

 The following **additional** features are implemented: